kaliber5/ember-fastboot-addon-tests/README.md

     ember fastboot:test

-This will run all your Fastboot tests. *Note that this will take some time, as creating the app, installing all its dependencies and starting the Fastboot server is a slow process!*
+This will run all your FastBoot tests. *Note that this will take some time, as creating the app, installing all its dependencies and starting the FastBoot server is a slow process!*

-You might want to add that command to your `npm test` script in your `package.json`, to run your Fastboot tests along your normal (ember-try) tests.
+You might want to add that command to your `npm test` script in your `package.json`, to run your FastBoot tests along your normal (ember-try) tests.

 ```json
 "scripts": {